andreaminio/FalconUnzip-AM/README.md

 LB=$(cat raw_reads.db | LD_LIBRARY_PATH= awk '$1 == "blocks" {print $3}')
 echo $LB
 ```
-> **Note:** As DAmasker merging accepts 250 chunks or less, tune `-s` parameter in order to have a $LB <= 500 as this pipeline is thought for a maximum of 2x250 batches.
+> **Note:** As Daligner merging accepts 250 chunks or less, tune `-s` parameter in order to have a $LB <= 500 as this pipeline is thought for a maximum of 2x250 batches.

 #### Create scripts